 The functioning of the memory in adults

-Memories are stored as a coherent stories.
+Memories are stored as a coherent story.
 And that’s why everything we see and hear (and smell, taste and touch), will be remembered as elements of a story.
 The lived past, which will not take part in this story, remains unconscious.

 The narrative of adult memory is formed on the basis of pre-established patterns of knowledge and social-cultural factors.